 In July 2010, the Company issued a total of 210,000 shares of restricted common stock to executive employees as part of their compensation agreements.
 These share issuances were further reported on the employees annual form 5 filings.
-These shares were issued in reliance on an exemption from registration available under Regulation D of the Securities Act of 1933, as amended.
+These shares were issued in reliance on an exemption from registration available under section 4(2) of the Securities Act of 1933, as amended.
+All of the executive employees in this transaction have direct knowledge, experience, and access to the Company's financial and business information.
+Finally, the executives are all accredited investors and can bear the economic risk of the issued securities, if any.

 In July 2010, one of the holders of our \$2 million convertible note converted \$1,646,400 worth of principal and interest there on from the note into a total of 2,613,333 shares of common stock.
 This transaction was originally reported in an 8-K at the time of the issuance of the Note in July 2008.
-The shares were issued in reliance on an exemption from registration under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration under Regulation S of the Securities Act of 1933, as amended.
+The investor is sophisticated, accredited and non-US investor and otherwise qualifies under the exemption.

 In July 2010, the four independent directors were issued a total of 30,000 shares as compensation for their service on the board of directors for the quarter ended June 30, 2010.
 These shares are issued as part of the Company's 2008 Equity Incentive Plan.
 These share issuances were reported in the holders' annual Form 5 filing.
-These shares were issued in reliance on exemptions from registration under Regulation S and D of the Securities Act of 1933, as amended.
+These shares were issued in reliance on exemptions from registration under section 4(2) of the Securities Act of 1933, as amended.
+All board members have direct and continuous access to the Company's financial and business materials and filings and are able to identify any risks that may be related with the shares.
+In addition, the board members have continuous and direct contact with the senior executives of the Company who may clarify any questions that they may have surrounding the shares.
+All of the independent directors are accredited investors and can bear the economic risk of loss, if any.

 In August 2010, one of the holders of our \$6 million convertible note converted \$43,591 worth of principal and interest there on from the note into 69,192 shares of common stock.
 This transaction was originally reported in an 8-K at the time of the issuance of the Note in July 2008.
-The shares were issued in reliance on an exemption from registration under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration under Regulation S of the Securities Act of 1933, as amended.
+The investor is a sophisticated, accredited and non-US investor and otherwise qualifies under the exemption.

 In September 2010, one of the holders of our \$6 million convertible note converted \$261,026 worth of principal and interest there on from the note into 414,326 shares of common stock.
 This transaction was originally reported on an 8-K at the time of the issuance of the Note in July 2008.
-The shares were issued in reliance on an exemption from registration under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration under Regulation S of the Securities Act of 1933, as amended.
+The investor is a sophisticated, accredited and non-US investor and otherwise qualifies under the exemption.